prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 }
 ```

-If you integrate Prebid Mobile with GMA SDK version lower than 10.7.0, use the following initializer:
+If you integrate Prebid Mobile with GMA SDK with version lower than 10.7.0, use the following initializer:

 ```swift
 Prebid.initializeSDK(GADMobileAds.sharedInstance()) { status, error in